justinduckett/portfolio/bike-share-pipeline.md

 ```
 ### Results and impact

+- **Data Trust & Quality:** Integrated automated testing via dbt, ensuring 100% confidence in the data accuracy before it reaches stakeholders.

-- **100% Automation:** Successfully deployed a "set and forget" pipeline that ingests data 24/7 with zero manual intervention, ensuring continuous data availability.
+- **Zero-Touch Automation:** Successfully deployed a "set and forget" pipeline that runs 24/7.
+The system self-corrects and alerts on failure.

 - **Cost Optimization:** Architected the entire solution to run for $0.00/month by leveraging the Free Tier limits of Google Cloud and GitHub Actions, demonstrating high-value delivery with zero infrastructure cost.

-- **Operational Insight:** The analysis revealed that ~8% of the network consists of inactive 'Zombie Stations'.
-Furthermore, it identified the Top 10 active stations with the highest failure rates, providing a prioritized target list for operational rebalancing teams to improve service reliability.
+- **Operational Insight:** The analysis identified that ~8% of the network consists of ‘Zombie Stations’, providing a prioritized target list for operational rebalancing teams.

 ### Links